 Why Do Customers Stop Paying for Monitoring?

-When customers call to cancel the service, in many cases, the home security company has no interest in removing the equipment.
+If the dollars and cents approach doesn’t do it for you, let’s try this viewpoint on for size.
+In many cases, when customers call to cancel the service, the home security company has no interest in removing or recovering the equipment.
 However, customers are also told that they cannot use the equipment without monitoring.
 Once the service is canceled, the home security equipment often displays an error message.
 In some cases, the keypad may beep every 30 seconds or every minute.
 In order to stop this beeping, customers often have to unplug the panel and remove the batteries.

 Will Home Alarm Work Without Monitoring?